swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 }
 ```

-However it would be noisy in the sense of having to repeat the `worker` parameter for purposes of isolation.
+However, it would be noisy in the sense of having to repeat the `worker` parameter for purposes of isolation.

 ### Starting tasks on distributed actor executors